thaoshibe/cs-conference-posters/README.md

 ✨ I’m gathering them all in one place so I can look back and see how I’ve grown—both professionally and with a bit of humor, haha! 🌱📈

-No -- I have decided that I will not let my hard work go to waste.
-Or at least, I'd keep all the posters in one place, so that I can look back and see how I have improved over the years (both professionally and funny side, hahahaa)

-Okie~ Let's get started 🚀

 <img src="./imgs/tom-dream.png" alt="Poster Image" width="300px">